TZer0/tzer0.github.io/warframe.md

 * Perspicacity from helminth at rank 3 is useful for sorties.
 Allows you to hack panels without doing the minigame (because ciphers do not work).
 * Golden Instinct from helminth at rank 15 is useful for general content.
 Helps find you ayatan sculptures and rare crates.
 * Get galvanized mods from arbitration and arcanes from steel path to boost any primary/secondary weapon you own.

+## On Platinum and Trading

+**>>>Important: do not use the in-game trade chat <<<** Use [Warframe.market](https://warframe.market/) instead as it is much cheaper.
+It is completely within ToS as it does not rely on external tools interacting with the game and because all transactions happen within the game for plat only.

+**Additionally, when trading on warframe.market, if you're looking at a mod or an arcane, make sure to check both unranked and max rank prices**
+Sometimes max rank is cheaper for arcanes, sometimes not.
+There are also some people who charge outrageous prices for max rank mods that only have 3 or 5 ranks (and are thus cheap to max out).

+It is important that you save as much platinum early on for slots for your gear.

+You can earn some plat early on by either selling relics or opening them and selling prime parts you get from that (remember that sets often sell for more), try to [hunt rare mods from archwing interception](https://warframe.fandom.com/wiki/Dual_Rounds) to sell or [hunt nightmare mode mods](https://warframe.fandom.com/wiki/Nightmare_Mode#Mission_Rewards)

+Avoid buying expensive prime parts early on - if you need more weapon power, go get yourself [a weapon from a lich instead](https://warframe.fandom.com/wiki/Kuva_Lich).

 ## Making Plat